Mohammedshuhaib/Data-Table/frontend/README.md

 # DataTable

-Its a project with you can get the data by filtered
+Its a project with data tables and graph. in this you can get the data by filtered

 ## Installation